Metal Profile: Iridium

-Global production of iridium is limited to roughly 3-4 tons per year.
+The global production of iridium is limited to roughly 3-4 tons per year.
 Most of this originates from primary ore production, although some iridium is recycled from spent catalysts and crucibles.

 South Africa is the main source of iridium, but the metal is also extracted from nickel ores in Russia and Canada.

-The largest producers include Anglo Platinum, Lonmin and Norilsk Nickel.
+The largest producers include Anglo Platinum, Lonmin, and Norilsk Nickel.

 Although iridium finds itself in a wide range of products, its end-uses can be generally categorized into four sectors:

 According to Johnson Matthey, electrochemical uses accounted for nearly 30 percent of the 198,000 ounces consumed in 2013.
 Electrical applications accounted for 18 percent of total iridium consumption, while the chemical industry consumed approximately 10 percent.
 Other uses rounded out the remaining 42 percent of total demand.

 USGS.
 Mineral Commodity Summaries: Platinum Group Metals.
 Source: http://minerals.usgs.gov/minerals/pubs/commodity/platinum/myb1-2010-plati.pdf

 Chaston, J.C.
 "Sir William Crookes: Investigations on Iridium Crucibles and the Volatility of the Platinum Metals".
 Platinum Metals Review, 1969, 13 (2).